VISHU1999/facebook_agent/Readme.md

    POST_LIMIT=<optional_post_limit>
    COMMENTS_SINCE_MIN=<optional_comments_since_minutes>
    ```
+   I have created a example env file you can copy and add your information there.
+   I have already added offensive words if you wish to want to add somethings feel free to do

    - `ACCESS_TOKEN`: Your Facebook user access token with the necessary permissions.
    - `PAGE`: The name or ID of the Facebook page you want to analyze.